 Custom DiscountsYou can configure your own custom discounts to align with special events like a major update or the anniversary of your products's release.
-You can schedule a custom discount to begin on the following hour.
-So if you are entering a discount and the current time is 8:13, you will be able to configure a discount to begin at 9:00.
+You can schedule a custom discount to begin on the following calendar day.

 The following discount types are created and managed by Valve.
 When selecting titles to fill these front-page promotional slots, we try to be as fair as possible and select titles that we feel customers are most interested in and will result in the most happy customers.
 While there aren't strict rules, as a base guideline we tend to focus on the top 10-20% selling games on Steam that are positively reviewed and have otherwise proven to be successful.
 If your title qualifies for an upcoming curated slot, we will contact you with details.

 Daily DealThese promotions run for 48 hours, starting at 10am Pacific time.
 Daily Deals are featured on the Steam homepage for 24 hours

 Weekend DealWeekend Deals run from Thursday at 10AM Pacific time until Monday at 10AM Pacific time, and are featured on the Steam homepage during that time.